Bilingual Spanish Language & Research Intensive for Health Majors

 The goal of the program is to help students improve their language skills, become familiar with Costa Rican culture, and prepare future health care practitioners to work in programs that serve Spanish speakers.
 While in Costa Rica, students will take an intensive Spanish language course at the Universidad de Costa Rica and live with a host family to further practice their language skills and be immersed in Costa Rican culture.
 Students can choose between two program lengths: one or two months.

 Students with some Spanish proficiency can engage in exercise immunology research with Exercise Science faculty at the Universidad de Costa Rica (UCR).
 Students with no Spanish proficiency can participate in human movement analysis research with other faculty at UCR.
+Read more about the Pattern Recognition & Intelligent Systems Lab (PRIS) and the Center for Research in Human Movement Sciences lab (CIMOHU) at UCR here and here.

 The Spanish credit earned on this program does not fulfill any part of the Liberal Arts & Sciences language requirement, the Spanish minor, or the Spanish major.
 This program is designed for students who do not need to progress in the Spanish course sequence, but want to achieve strong proficiency in the Spanish language and conduct health related research.